ember-learn/ember-blog/content/the-ember-times-issue-182.md

 Be kind,

-Tim Foster, Chris Ng, the crowd and the Learning Team
+Tim Foster, Anne-Greeth van Herwijnen, Chris Ng, and the Learning Team